 What the critics said:

-What are your memories of Altered Beast?
+What are your memories of Shining Force II: The Ancient Seal?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.

 Did I complete the game?